jpvargasdev/MagosDominus/README.md

 ## 📜 About

-Magos_Dominus is a lightweight GitOps agent forged in the spirit of the Adeptus Mechanicus.
+MagosDominus is a lightweight GitOps agent forged in the spirit of the Adeptus Mechanicus.
 Its sole purpose: to enforce the declared state from your sacred repository (Git) and reconcile it with the material reality of your homelab.

-Unlike the bloated rites of Kubernetes and endless CRDs, Magos_Dominus imposes order directly on a simple Linux server with Podman Compose.
+Unlike the bloated rites of Kubernetes and endless CRDs, MagosDominus imposes order directly on a simple Linux server with Podman Compose.
 No unnecessary ceremony, no wasted bureaucracy – only obedience to the written mandate.

 Each reconciliation loop is a ritual.
 Each deployment, a litany.
 Where drift appears, corruption is purged.
 Where the manifest and the machine diverge, the Magos enforces the will of the Code.